Categories

 What is Primary Marine Wire?

 Primary Marine Wire, commonly called primary wire or boat wire, is electrical wire designed for use in the toughest marine conditions.
-This means it is built from corrosion resistant materials, has a strong insulating jacket, follows certain guidelines such as UL (Underwriters Laboratory), and follows a color code standard.
+This means it is built from corrosion-resistant materials, has a strong insulating jacket, follows stringent guidelines such as UL (Underwriters Laboratory), and follows a color code standard.

-"it is built from corrosion resistant materials, has a strong insulating jacket, follows certain guidelines such as UL, and follows a color code standard."
+"it is built from corrosion-resistant materials, has a strong insulating jacket, follows stringent guidelines such as UL, and follows a color code standard."

-Each type of wire (marine, home, solar, speaker, etc.) is designed, manufactured, and used with a specific purpose in mind.
-Using an incorrect type of wire for a given application could lead to disastrous results.
-Pacer's Primary Marine Wire is the only wire designed, built, and suitable to handle the toughest marine conditions.
+Each type of electrical wire (marine wire, zip cord, speaker wire, etc.) is designed, manufactured, and implemented with a specific purpose in mind.
+Using an incorrect type of wire for a given application will not provide the desired results.
+It is important to only use electrical wires for their approved tasks.
+Pacer's Primary Marine Wire is the only wire designed, built, and suitable to handle the toughest marine conditions without compromising its flexibility or durability.

-Can you use other types of wire in your boat?
-Sure, but many experts strongly recommend against it.
-This is because the marine environment is subject to elemental exposure not found in common conditions.
-So, for example, to resist moisture or corrosion, you need a wire that has been tinned.
-Without the tinning process, the conductors are subject to the effects of corrosion resulting in damage to the electrical system.
-This is why it is important to only use marine rated wire and cable in your boat.
-If you want to get the best results possible, you should only use the proper materials that are designed for the environment at hand which in this case, is marine primary wire.
+The best choice is to use the electrical wire most suited for the application, this is especially true for marine applications.
+This is because the marine environment is subject to elemental exposure that is not found in other environmental conditions.
+For example, to resist moisture or corrosion, you need a wire that has been tinned.
+Without the tinning process, the conductors are subject to the effects of corrosion resulting in damage to, or failure of, the electrical system.
+This is why it is important only to use marine-rated wire and cable in your boat.
+If you want to get the best results possible, you should only use the proper materials that are designed for the environment at hand, which in the case of a marine environment, is marine primary wire.

 How is it manufactured?

-Pacer Primary Marine Wire is manufactured in house in Sarasota, FL USA from Type III Class K copper.
-This type of copper is chosen for its high conductivity which is higher than other commonly used types of conductors.
-When manufacturing our Primary Marine Wire, we only use stranded wire.
-Finely stranded wire provides unbeatable flexibility which makes it ideal for routing.
+Pacer Primary Marine Wire is manufactured in-house in Sarasota, FL USA from Type III Class K copper.
+This type of copper is chosen for its high conductivity and durability which is higher than other commonly used types of conductors.
+When manufacturing our Primary Marine Wire, we only use fully annealed finely stranded wire.
+Using this type of stranded wire provides unbeatable flexibility which makes it ideal for routing and handling the constant vibration of a marine environment.
 Now you may think flexibility is not very important since once the wire is installed it doesn’t go anywhere, but there are two problems with that idea.

-First, when routing the wires initially, you will need to bend and angle the wires most likely through tight spaces.
-Using a primary wire that doesn't offer flexibility can lead to a host of issues, initially and down the road.
+First, when routing the wires initially, you will need to bend and angle the wires, most likely through tight spaces.
+Using a primary wire that offers high flexibility can prevent a host of issues, initially and down the road.
 Secondly, a marine vessel is under constant vibration.
-That means every second you’re operating your boat your wires are under considerable stress.
+That means every second you’re operating your boat your wires are under stress.
 A marine wire that is extremely flexible is likely to handle that vibration much better than a less flexible wire.
 In the end, it boils down to how rugged you want your boat to be and how often you want to deal with maintaining or changing out your wires.
 The next step in our manufacturing process is tinning.
-We tin all our wire and cable for several reasons.
+We tin all our wire and cable varieties for several reasons.

 Copper